spryker/spryker-docs/docs/pbc/all/discount-management/manage-via-glue-api/manage-discounts-via-glue-api.md

 {% endinfo_block %}

-In your development, the Promotions API helps you enable customers to redeem the benefits provided by promotions and check the correct order amount with the discount included.
+In your development, the Promotions API helps you to allow customers to redeem the benefits provided by promotions and check the correct order amount with the discount included.

 ## Installation